View Document

 All researchers

-All researchers are responsible for adequate and appropriate research data and primary materials management, including:
+All researchers are responsible for adequate and appropriate research data and primary materials management throughout the research lifecycle, including:

 1. Being aware of and implementing research data and primary materials management practices;